The ARC is the ‘peak industry body’ for the refrigeration and air conditioning (RAC) sector, with key representation

 In 2016/17 the ARC scheme cancelled 74 licences due to non-compliance.
 This mechanism means the businesses cannot buy refrigerant and, so, are effectively ‘out of business’.
 No such mechanism exists in the state-based schemes.

 The genesis for the ARC Green Scheme Accreditation was an overwhelming industry demand for the ARC to manage an industry scheme covering natural and alternative refrigerants.

 National, skills-based licensing has been in place for the use of synthetic refrigerants since 2005.
 These controls have ensured only qualified and professional technicians can legally work with these gasses.
 As a result, emissions of these environmentally-damaging refrigerants have been significantly reduced, and the skill-level of the industry has been increased.

 The emergence of natural and alternative refrigerants, while not damaging to the environment when released, present a unique set of challenges for industry due to their flammability and high operating pressures.
-Prior to the ARC Accreditation, there wasn’t a national, skills-based scheme to cover these gasses.
+Prior to the ARC Accreditation, there wasn’t a National, skills-based scheme to cover these gases.

 The ARC Green Scheme Accreditation works independently from the ARCTick scheme.
-It will focus on technician safety, and ensure only qualified technicians represent the refrigeration and air conditioning industry with distinction and professionalism.
+It focuses on technician safety and ensures only qualified technicians represent the refrigeration and air conditioning industry with both distinction and professionalism.